 The weather in Belize has been all over the map lately from high winds keeping divers on land to reports of the hottest day at 102°F on Tuesday to incoming cold front and rainy weather Wednesday and yesterday.

 In spite of the reports, our cruise wasn’t rained out and I was glad.
 Not only did we have Barb and Joe’s going away party, toasting the end of another perfect day in paradise on a big @ss boat is something we never grow tired of 🙂

-Our bitchin’ ride was the beautiful Infinity, a 50-foot long with 27-foot beam owned and operated by Ecologic Cats.
+Our bitchin’ ride was the beautiful Infinity, a 50-foot long with 27-foot beam owned and operated by Ecologic Adventures (formerly Ecologic Cats in San Pedro).
 The Catamaran is fully furnished with a built-in bar and kitchen, plus a quality sound system and DJ that kept us grooving.

 This boat was made for a good party and props to the wonderful crew Charlie, Janelle, Eric, Said and Marcos for making it a great one.
 They provided drinks and snacks, and the cruise always offers a good chance to meet new people and connect with friends.
 Of course I knew the company would be great as I already knew half of the people on the boat.

 Even though we did not get a spectacular sunset that night, life was still good.
 We sailed along the coast of Ambergris, enjoying an open bar with fresh made pina coladas, beer rum punch, fresh seasonal fruit and other tasty treats.
 That evenings fruit was watermelon and grapes.
 We were also served fresh conch ceviché, cream cheese with sweet habanero jelly and chex mix.
 I moved to the front of the boat to hear the tunes and to chat with Jack.
 Janelle was my personal “hostess with the mostess” and made sure I was well set all night long 🙂